spine-tools/SpineOpt.jl/docs/src/advanced_concepts/multi-year.md

 ## Basic idea

 SpineOpt offers flexibility to the users so that different things can be modeled given specific set-ups and inputs of the model.
 This flexibility can be greatly illustrated by the multi-year investments modeling.
-We apply the same mathmatical formulation for any capacity planning exercises, as shown in [Capacity planning Tutorial](https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/capacity_planning/).
+We apply the same mathematical formulation for any capacity planning exercises, as shown in [Capacity planning Tutorial](https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/capacity_planning/).
 For the multi-year model, what you would need differently from a single-year model is mainly the specification of the temporal structure, i.e., the investment period and operational period, and the rest works very much similarly to a single-year model.

 ## Economic representation